 The CI rooms offer a curriculum designed to meet the basic academic needs of students who have a mental impairment.
 Students work at their own pace on reading, writing, and math skills.
 Special attention is paid to social skills, language skills, and self-care skills.
 Mainstreaming (participating in regular education activities) is an important part of the program.

 Our literacy intervention program offers several different levels of intervention for students based on their academic needs.
-These needs are identified using reading data collected by teachers through multiple assessments including STAR reading, Fountas & Pinnell and classroom formative assessments.
+These needs are identified using reading data collected by teachers through multiple assessments including DIBELS, STAR reading, and classroom formative assessments.
 Students work in small groups or one-on-one interventions to improve in literacy with a goal of reading at or above grade level.
-Our intervention specialist oversees the program and coordinates with staff and students.
+Our interventionist oversees the program and coordinates with staff and students.

 Mathematics Intervention Program